 We will expand the size of the middle-income group, increase income for people on low incomes, adjust excessive incomes, and prohibit illicit income.
 We will work to see that individual incomes grow in step with economic development, and pay rises in tandem with increases in labour productivity.
 We will expand the channels for people to make work-based earnings and property income.
 We will see that government plays its role in adjusting wealth redistribution, and moves faster to narrow the income gap and ensure equitable access to basic public services.

 The speech however lacked any real concrete proposals on how these goals could be achieved, particularly in an economy that is now largely free from overt government controls.

 One of the key reasons why low-wage earners have so far not been able to earn a decent income and bridge the gap to the middle class is because they lack the institutional means to bargain collectively for better pay and working conditions.
 Workers have demonstrated time and again over the last decade that they have the means and the ability or organize collectively, stage strikes and protests in response to specific labour rights violations.
 What they do not have however is a trade union that can represent them in collective bargaining with employers.

 China’s sole legally mandated trade union, the All-China Federation of Trade Unions (ACFTU) has a titular presence in many workplaces but the union representatives are largely under the sway of management and have no real connection to ordinary workers.
 There is an increasing urgent need for China’s workers to assert more control over the union and make it more representative and effective.
 The Chinese government too will need to put pressure on the ACFTU to play its part in improving labour relations and maintaining long-term social, economic and political stability.

 A version of this article was first published in 2008.
-It was last updated in June 2018.
+It was last updated in part in July 2019.